daxlib/lib-quickstart-template/README.md

 - Your fork will be created in your GitHub account

 > [!NOTE]
 > A fork is required to create a pull request from your repository to the official [DAX Lib](https://github.com/daxlib/daxlib) repository.
 We recommend keeping the fork name as `daxlib` to simplify configuration.
 If you choose a different name, make sure to update the `DAXLIBFORK_NAME` variable in the workflow file `.github/workflows/publish-package.yml`.
+Do not operate on this fork.
+You can and should synchronize this fork before creating pull requests for your library to make sure you are working on the latest release of the code.
+This fork will add a new branch every time you create a pull request.
+These branches can be manually deleted after the pull request is approved.
+However, there are no negative side effects if you do not cancel these branches.

 ## ⚙️ Repository Setup